 What About Just Letting the Policy Lapse?

 Letting a policy lapse means you stop paying premiums and the policy ends.
 You receive nothing.
 This is the worst possible outcome for most seniors — and it happens to thousands of people every year simply because they didn't know a life settlement was available to them.
+The National Association of Insurance Commissioners publishes consumer guidance on the options worth weighing before letting coverage lapse.

 How to Find Out What Your Policy Is Worth